keithbsmiley-other/emilysite/_posts/2020-11-13-plant-based-diets.md

 Your red blood cells contain a protein called hemoglobin.
 Hemoglobin carries oxygen from the lungs to the rest of your body.
 Without enough iron, your body can’t produce enough hemoglobin.[^27]

-The lack of hemoglobin (or red blood cells) is called anemia.
+This lack of hemoglobin (or red blood cells) is called anemia.

 > Not to scare you or anything, but anemia is essentially when you begin to suffocate from within your own body.[^28]